alinex/node-monitor/README.md

 - fail - the javascript code to check for fail status (default: 'free is 0')
 - analysis - the configuration for the analysis if it is run
   - dirs - the list of directories to monitor their volume

+### CPU

+Checking the CPU utilization of all cores together.
+With the configuration values:

+- remote - the remote server, there to run the sensor
+- warn - the javascript code to check for warn status (default: 'active >= 100%')
+- fail - the javascript code to check for fail status
+- analysis - the configuration for the analysis if it is run
+  - procNum - number of top processes to list

+cores same as cpu but for single cores

+cat /proc/loadavg

+vmstat

 Storage